Trucker saves dogs thrown from vehicle on New York highway

-WHITNEY POINT, N.Y.
-(AP) — A pair of beagle mixes are on the mend after authorities say a real-life Cruella de Vil threw them out of a moving vehicle on a snowy New York highway.
+NEW YORK (AP) — A pair of beagle mixes are on the mend after authorities say someone threw them out of a moving vehicle on a snowy New York highway.
+The dogs were rescued by a passing trucker, but one was so badly mangled that a front leg had to be amputated.

-State police on Saturday asked for the public’s help in finding the suspect in the incident Wednesday on Interstate 81 near Whitney Point, north of Binghamton.
+New York State Police on Saturday asked for the public’s help in finding the suspect or suspects in the incident Wednesday morning on Interstate 81 near Whitney Point, about 16 miles (26 kilometers) north of Binghamton.
+So far, they said, they have no leads.

+“These animals have been through a lot, and people need to understand that this is not OK,” said Amberly Ondria, shelter manager for the Broome County Humane Society.
+“This is not something that should be done.”

-A trucker driving nearby said the dogs were thrown from the rear passenger window of a dirty, rusty Dodge Durango.
-The trucker stopped and rescued the dogs.
+The trucker told investigators that the dogs were thrown out of the right, rear window of a dirty, rusty Dodge Durango heading north toward Cortland.

 Most Read Nation & World Stories